jlcarr/LeetCode/README.md

 - **Memory**: 154.9 MB
 - **Solution**: DP over starting indices of the strings, memoizing sub-results.

+### Problem 116
+- **Name**: Populating Next Right Pointers in Each Node
+- **Runtime**: 83 ms
+- **Memory**: 15.5 MB
+- **Solution**: One solution is to recursively pass down left and right adjacent pairs, which are then joined and recurse: thereby keeping the separate branches that should be adjacent together.
+Another solution is to use each level of nexts and a queue to run through and join the children.

 ### Problem 121
 - **Name**: Best Time to Buy and Sell Stock
 - **Runtime**: 985 ms